grey-fish/grey-fish.github.io/Natas/Level19.md

 ## Solution
 As per the message, this level is similar to previous level, with only difference that session ID's are no longer sequential.

-In previous level we incremented the session id by 1 (till 640) and somewhere in between we got admin session.
+In previous level we incremented the session id by 1 (till 640) and somewhere in between we got <span id=green>admin</span> session.

 Let's see what cookie is being set here.
 ![](./images/Level19_solution.png)